 Louis XV, however, adored the sweet pineapple after first tasting them in the 1730s.
 So in 1735, his gardener, Louis Le Normand made a breakthrough at Versailles.
 Instead he grew them in a layer of fermented manure, trapping heat under glass bells.

-It was such an expensive exotic luxury that it was seen as a sign of power and wealth: in the 18th century, French noble families would often hire a pineapple just to show it off at the table (I picked that one up on guided tours in Versailles Palace and Vaux le Vicomte).
+It was such an expensive and foreign luxury, that it was seen as a sign of power and wealth.
+In the 18th century, French noble families would often hire a pineapple just to show it off at the table (I picked that one up on guided tours in Versailles Palace and Vaux le Vicomte).

 What do Pineapples Symbolise?

 Pineapples have been used for centuries to symbolise the ultimate hospitality to guests.
-They were a sign of the most exotic luxury at the table and, therefore, wealth.
+They were a sign of the most tropical luxury at the table and, therefore, wealth.

 It's even seen in architecture, as a warm welcome at entrances.
 Pineapples are normally carved out of stone and wood, decorating front doors, gates, bed-posts, staircases and linens.